 “We all want there to be no more victims – basically that’s what we all want as a community,” Hulls says.

-“The old justice system probably took the view the way to ensure there are less victims is to lock more and more people up.
+“The old justice system probably took the view that the way to ensure there are fewer victims is to lock more and more people up.
 Well, that’s just not the case.

 “Modern justice is about therapeutic, problem-solving approaches, restorative approaches addressing the underlying reasons people are coming into contact with the justice system and addressing that in a holistic way.”